Top-rated local movers that handle Winston-Salem to Grand Rapids moves

 - Grand Rapids’s population is about 20% less than Winston-Salem.

-- Grand Rapids's public transportation has a score of 6 out of 10 versus Winston-Salem's lower score of 3.
+- Grand Rapids’s public transportation score of 6 out of 10 is higher than Winston-Salem’s score of 3.

 - Grand Rapids is more walkable than Winston-Salem with a score of 56 out of 100 vs Winston-Salem’s 22 out of 100.

 - With a score of 52 out of 100, Grand Rapids is more bike-friendly than Winston-Salem, which has a score of 29 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Grand Rapids’s crime rate is higher than Winston-Salem with a score of 44.23 compared to Winston-Salem’s 32.67.
 This means that Grand Rapids neighborhoods are safer than 44.23% of all U.S. neighborhoods, and Winston-Salem neighborhoods are safer than 32.67%.